 Campus Writing Board

-The Campus Writing Board (CWB) advises the Vice Provost and Dean of Undergraduate Education on the implementation of the Writing-Enriched Curriculum Program (WEC) Specifically, the CWB:
+The Campus Writing Board (CWB) advises the Vice Provost and Dean of Undergraduate Education on the implementation of the Writing-Enriched Curriculum program (WEC) Specifically, the CWB:

-• Supports the intentional integration of writing and writing instruction into courses (including Writing-Intensive courses) that compose undergraduate curricula.
+• Supports the intentional integration of writing and writing instruction into courses (including writing-intensive courses) that compose undergraduate curricula.

-• Evaluates and approves Writing-Enriched Curriculum Writing Plans proposed by academic units participating in the WEC Program;
+• Evaluates and approves Writing-Enriched Curriculum writing plans proposed by academic units participating in the WEC program;

 • Provides guidance on formal writing policy for the Senate Committee on Educational Policy (SCEP) and full Senate;